I have a soft spot for girl names from initials. Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

 How about Beatrice Blair?
 Or maybe Bianca Briony?
 There are so many great B names for girls, and a few of them start with a strong “Be” sound, which helps reinforce the nickname.

 Nearly any two C names lead to Cece.
-I especially like using one soft C name, though.
-Cecily Cate, Celia Cascata, Catherine Ciel, and Celeste Corisande are at the top of my list right now.
+Using one soft C name helps make the nickname flow.
+Cecily Cate, Celia Cascata, Catherine Ciel, and Celeste Corisande could all work nicely.

-Some of these work best when it’s not just about the initials, but about the first syllables of the name.
+Some initial nicknames work best when it’s not just about the initials, but about the first syllables of the name.
 Constance Cordelia, Cora Consuelo, and Colette Coraline all lead logically to Coco because of the repeating Co letters.

 Reality television star turned fashion entrepreneur Lauren Conrad uses LC – pronounced almost like Elsie – for her designs.
 Combinations like Laura Celeste, Lilah Claire, Lena Collins, or Lark Cecily all work, too.